SinanSalman/Academic4sight/readme.md

-# Student Enrolment Auditing and Forecasting System
+# academic4sight - a system for student enrolment auditing and forecasting

 ## Table of Contents